 Leaders in Gastroesophageal Surgery

 Our surgeons have achieved a number of landmark milestones in treating gastroesophageal conditions.
 They are among the few in the country who can treat cancers of the stomach and esophagus in a completely minimally invasive manner.
-They are committed to being on the forefront of medical advances, sharing knowledge and expertise to more quickly develop procedures that can dramatically improve their patients’ quality of life.
+Our surgeons are accomplished researchers who are at the forefront of the latest surgical and medical innovations, sharing knowledge and expertise to more quickly develop procedures that can dramatically improve their patients’ quality of life.